 What is opal?

-Opal formed millions of year ago when heavy rains soaked the sun-baked ground in the arid desert, and rainwater carried a dissolved mineral called silica into cracks inside rocks.
+Opal is a beautiful, shimmering gemstone that comes in many colours.
+It formed millions of years ago in arid desert areas.
+During the rainy season, heavy rains would soak the sun-baked ground, the rainwater carrying a dissolved mineral, called silica, into cracks inside rocks.
 When the water dried, the silica deposits were left, and these layers formed opal.

 Opals come in many colours

 Each opal reflects light differently.
 No two opals are exactly the same:

 White opal is the most popular type of opal used in jewellery.
 This is due to its pearly white colour that is easy to wear.
 It can be translucent or opaque and shows stunning, multi-coloured specs of light.

 Fire opal comes in translucent orange, yellow or red hues.
 It is sometimes called Mexican opal.

 Black opal is the rarest type of opal.
 Its background is very dark and because of this, its play of colour really stands out.
 However, its price can be prohibitive and its dark colour is hard to wear.
 That’s why it is usually reserved for big, expensive statement jewellery pieces.

 There are differing opinions about the origin of the name Opal.
 One of the theories is that it comes from the Roman word opalus, which evolved from the Greek opallios, meaning ‘changing colour’.
 The word may also have come from the ancient Sanskrit word upala, which means ‘precious stone’.